datmt/reactotron/README.md

 ## Credits

 Reactotron is developed by [Infinite Red](https://infinite.red), [@rmevans9](https://github.com/rmevans9), and 70+ amazing contributors!
 Special thanks to [@skellock](https://github.com/skellock) for originally creating Reactotron while at Infinite Red.

-## Premium Support

-[Reactotron](https://infinite.red/reactotron), as an open source project, is free to use and always will be.
-[Infinite Red](https://infinite.red/) offers premium React and [React Native](https://infinite.red/react-native) mobile app design/development services.
-Email us at [hello@infinite.red](mailto:hello@infinite.red) to get in touch for more details.